 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Cafe Rio Salad Dressing would be good low-carb or Keto eating plans, and for any phase of the original South Beach Diet, as long as you use low-carb ingredients or a low-carb dressing as the base.
+As long as you use low-carb ingredients or a low-carb Ranch dressing as the base. this Cafe Rio Salad Dressing would be good for low-carb or Keto eating plans.
+It’s also good for any phase of the original South Beach Diet.
 I often use this dressing on a salad with leftover roast chicken, which makes a great low-carb meal.

 Find More Recipes Like This One: